 Though it may seem like a nice problem to have, having too much work is just that—a problem.
 If you take on more than you can handle you may end up disappointing your current clients and damaging your professional reputation.
 As a backup, keep track of good independent colleagues you can trust so you can refer the client to them for work, or partner with one of your contacts to subcontract the work and manage the client relationship.

-When a client approaches you with the details of a new project, there is often some flexibly in their requirements.
+When a client approaches you with the details of a new project, there is often some flexibility in what they are asking.
 However, if after discussing their requested parameters you find that you are unable to meet their non-negotiable needs, walk away.

 Do not agree to terms that you cannot fulfill.
 Whether the client has a hard deadline that you know will be impossible for you to meet, requirements beyond your expertise or a budget that would force you to unreasonably lower your billing rate, declining the work will benefit both of you in the end.

 3. The Project Would Conflict with Your Values

 One of the benefits of working for yourself as an independent consultant is the ability to choose the jobs that you want to work on.
 In fact, our State of Independence in America study found that 83% of all independents say they are happier working on their own than in a traditional job.
 Part of the flexibility of independent work includes having the option to decline projects that don’t align with your personal values.